Use of the Term “Invasive” in the EG Plant Toolbox

 Clicking on the translation link activates a free translation service to convert the page to Spanish.
 As with any Internet translation, the conversion is not context-sensitive and may not translate the text to its original meaning.
 NC State Extension does not guarantee the accuracy of the translated text.
 Please note that some applications and/or services may not function as expected when translated.

-Collapse ▲There are many different technical and non-technical definitions of the term “Invasive” and it is used differently by different organizations.
+Collapse ▲There are many different technical and non-technical definitions of the term “Invasive,” and it is used differently by various organizations.
 As a result, different organizations label different plants as invasive.
 Below is a list of the sites that we reference when deciding whether to tag a plant as “Invasive” in the Extension Gardener Plant Toolbox.
-If a plant is listed on at least three of these sites we tagged it as invasive.
+If a plant is listed on at least three of these sites we tag it as invasive.
 Our goal is to steer gardeners away from planting plants that may become a problem for them, their neighbors, or the environment.

 Tagging Plants as Invasive